Interpret Numeric Tuning Results

 When you tune a control system with

-the tuning algorithm optimizes the system to satisfy your tuning goals.
+understanding how the tuning algorithm optimizes the system to satisfy your tuning goals.
+(The

 The tuning software converts each tuning goal into a normalized scalar value which it then constrains (hard goals) or minimizes (soft goals).
 Let fi(x) and gj(x) denote the scalar values of the soft and hard goals, respectively.
 Here, x is the vector of tunable parameters in the control system to tune.
 The tuning algorithm solves the minimization problem:

 xmin and xmax are the minimum and maximum values of the free parameters of the control system.
 (For information about the specific functions used to evaluate each type of requirement, see the reference pages for each tuning goal.)

 When you use both soft and hard tuning goals, the software solves the optimization as a sequence of subproblems of the form:

 The software adjusts the multiplier α so that the solution of the subproblems converges to the solution of the original constrained optimization problem.

 The tuning software reports the final scalar values for each tuning goal.
 When the final value of fi(x) or gj(x) is less than 1, the corresponding tuning goal is satisfied.
 Values greater than 1 indicate that the tuning goal is not satisfied for at least some conditions.
 For instance, a tuning goal that describes a frequency-domain constraint might be satisfied at some frequencies and not at others.
 The closer the value is to 1, the closer the tuning goal is to being satisfied.
 Thus these values give you an overview of how successfully the tuned system meets your requirements.